umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-08-19-releasenotes.md

-# Release Notes, August, 2022
+# Release Notes, August 2022

-_Dedicated Resources - Projects Dashboard (beta)_

 ## Key Takeaways

 * **Dedicated Resources** - A new feature offering dedicated resources for your Umbraco Cloud project has been released.
 You can upgrade your projects to use dedicated resources with the click of a button.
-* **Projects Dashboard (beta)** - The beta version of the Projects Dashboard offers the first sneak preview of the future projects overview in the Umbraco Cloud Portal.
+* **Projects Dashboard (Beta)** - The Beta version of the Projects Dashboard offers the first sneak preview of the future projects overview in the Umbraco Cloud Portal.

 ## [Dedicated Resources](../set-up/project-settings/dedicated-resources.md)